smacmullan/avondale-event-indexer/README.md

 ## index.js

 Run this script to fetch event data and produce an event list.
 This will save two files to `/output`:
-* `events.json` - the raw event data
+* `rawEvents.json` - the raw event data
+* `events.json` - cleaned event data.
+Redundant place names and closed events are removed.
 * `eventList.md` - a markdown file that lists the events by day.

 > Running index.js is equivalent to running **getEventData.js** followed by **generateEventList.js**.

 ## getEventData.js

 Use this script to re-fetch event data.
-The event data is saved to `events.json`.
+The event data is saved to `rawEvents.json`.

 ## generateEventList.js

-Use this script to take existing event data in `events.json` and re-create the `eventList.md` event list.
+Use this script to take existing event data in `rawEvents.json` and re-create the `eventList.md` event list and cleaned `events.json` file.
 This is useful for testing formatting changes without needing to re-fetch the data.

 ## generatePostPhotos.js